Tips for Public Speaking

 • Sides are a great visual cue that can complement your words.

-• Writing your main points on an overhead or wipe board adds emphasis and provides natural breaks in the talk.
+• Writing your main points on a wipe/chalk board adds emphasis and provides natural breaks in the talk.

 • Having your main points in a visual means you won’t miss anything.